-The Ohio & Erie Canal Towpath Trail or simply the 'towpath,' as it is more commonly known, is one of Ohio's longest and most scenic bikeways.
-When finished, it will extend about 100-miles from Lake Erie at Cleveland, to Waterworks Park, in New Philadelphia.
+The Ohio & Erie Canal Towpath Trail or simply the "towpath," as it is more commonly known, is one of Ohio's longest and most scenic bikeways.
+When finished, it will extend about 110-miles from Lake Erie at Cleveland, to New Philadelphia.

 Within the Cleveland Metroparks jurisdiction, the towpath surface is asphalt.
-This is also true along segments in Akron which use asphalt and concrete.
-Otherwise riding along the towpath means riding on a finely crushed stone surface.
+This is also true along some segments in Akron.
+Otherwise riding along the towpath means riding on a compacted, finely crushed stone surface.

-For you asphalt junkies this may be a concern, but fear not.
+For those who prefer an asphalt surface, this may be a concern.
+Fear not.
 The surface is firmly packed and can easily be navigated on a road bike.
 Newer sections may have a few spots that are loosely packed, but for the most part these areas are few and far between.

 If you don't like cleaning your bike, however, you should know that the towpath can be fairly dusty, particularly during extended dry periods in summer.
 The dust isn't a problem while riding, but a good bike cleaning will be needed afterward.
 If this sounds like a hassle, try riding the day after some rain.

 The Ohio & Erie Towpath Trail will start at the Cuyahoga River near Lake Erie in Cleveland, OH.
 The Northern terminus will be at the future Canal Basin Park near Detroit Avenue.